gitleolopes/python_projects/bigquery_cost_observability/README.md

 The analysis focuses on questions such as:

-* How does BigQuery processing consumption vary over time?
+* How does estimated BigQuery cost vary over time?
-* Which projects account for the highest processing volumes?
+* Which projects account for the highest estimated costs?
-* How is processing consumption distributed across users?
+* How are estimated costs distributed across users?
-* Does processing a larger volume of data generally result in longer query execution times?
+* Does higher estimated processing cost generally result in longer query execution times?

 #### 🔎 Approach